cwiechmann/axway-open-docs-1/content/en/docs/apim_relnotes/20211130_apip_relnotes.md

 The following new features and enhancements are available in this update.

-### Centos 8 is replaced by Alpine
+### Centos 8 is replaced by Alpine BaseOS

-Because Centos 8 is end of support in 2021, we are now providing API Portal in a Docker container using the Alpine base operational system instead.
+Because Centos 8 is end of support in 2021, we are now providing API Portal in a Docker container using the Alpine BaseOS instead.

 ### Improved Docker image